-You can use Alert Filters and routines to manage if and how specific Emergency Alert System (EAS) events appear on the video display connected to the NQ-GA10PV.
+You can use Alert Filters and routines to manage if and how specific Emergency Alert System (EAS) events appear on the video display of the NQ-GA10PV, NQ-T1100, and NQ-ZPMS.
 Your Nyquist server receives these EAS events-which include non-weather-related alerts-from the National Weather Service (NWS).